The diameter of weighted random graphs: Introduction and main results

-\paragraph{Outline.} In the next section, we consider the exploration process for configuration model which consists in growing balls simultaneously from each vertex.
-The diameter will be the time the last pair of balls intersect.
-A precise treatment of the exploration process, resulting in information about the growth rates of the balls are given in this section.
-In addition, the section provides some necessary notations and definitions that will be used throughout the last three sections.
+We consider in Section~\ref{sec:fpp-proof} the exploration process for configuration model which consists in growing balls simultaneously from each vertex.
+A precise treatment of the exploration process, resulting in information about the growth rates of the balls, is given in this section.
+In addition, the section provides some necessary notation and definitions that will be used throughout the last three sections.
 Sections~\ref{sec:fpp-upper} and~\ref{sec:fpp-lower} form the heart of the proof.
 We first prove that the above bound is an upper bound for the weighted diameter.
-This will consist in defining the two parameters $\alpha_n$ and $\beta_n$ with the following significance. $(i)$ Two balls of size at least $\beta_n$ intersect almost surely, $(ii)$ considering the growing balls centered at a vertex in the graph, the time it takes for the balls to go from size $\alpha_n$ to size $\beta_n$ have all the same asymptotic for all the vertices of the graph, and the asymptotic is half of the typical weighted distance in the graph, and $(iii)$ the time it takes for the growing balls centered at a given vertex to reach size at least $\alpha_n$ is upper bounded by $(1+\epsilon)\Gamma(\dmin)\log n$ for all $\epsilon>0$ with high probability (w.h.p.).
-This will show that the diameter is w.h.p. bounded above by $(1+\epsilon)(\frac 1{\nu-1}+2 \Gamma(\dmin))\log n$, for all $\epsilon>0$.
+This will consist of defining the two parameters $\alpha_n$ and $\beta_n$ with the following significance: (i) Two balls of size at least $\beta_n$ intersect almost surely; (ii) considering the growing balls centered at a vertex in the graph, the time it takes for the balls to go from size $\alpha_n$ to size $\beta _n$ have all the same asymptotic for all the vertices of the graph, and the asymptotic is half of the typical weighted distance in the graph; (iii) the time it takes for the growing balls centered at a given vertex to reach size at least $\alpha_n$ is upper bounded by $\frac {1+\varepsilon}{\Gamma(\dmin)}\log n$ for all $\varepsilon>0$ with high probability (w.h.p.).
+This will show that the diameter is w.h.p. bounded above by $(1+\varepsilon)(\frac{1}{\nu-1}+\frac{2} {\Gamma(\dmin )})\log n$, for all $\varepsilon>0$.
 The last section provides the corresponding lower bound.
-To obtain the lower bound, we show that w.h.p. $(iv)$ there are at least two nodes with degree $\dmin$ such that the time it takes for the balls centered at these vertices to achieve size at least $\alpha_n$ is worst than the other vertices, and is lower bounded by $(1-\epsilon)\Gamma(\dmin) \log n$, for all $\epsilon >0$.
-And using this, we conclude that the diameter is w.h.p. bounded below by $(1-\epsilon)(\frac 1{\nu-1} + 2\Gamma(\dmin))\log n$, for all fixed $\epsilon>0$, finishing the proof of our main theorem.
-The actual values of $\alpha_n$ and $\beta_n$ will be
+To obtain the lower bound, we show that w.h.p. (iv)~there are at least two nodes with degree $\dmin$ such that the time it takes for the balls centered at these vertices to achieve size at least $\alpha_n$ is worse than the other vertices, and is lower bounded by $\frac{1-\varepsilon}{\Gamma(\dmin)} \log n$, for all $\varepsilon>0$.
+And using this, we conclude that the diameter is w.h.p. bounded below by $(1-\varepsilon)(\frac{1}{\nu-1} + \frac{2}{\Gamma(\dmin )})\log n$, for all fixed $\varepsilon>0$, finishing the proof of our main theorem.